Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 With over 600 miles of coastline, you can imagine just how many surf spots there are in Portugal!

-So, follow along and get to know the list of the best beaches for surfing in Portugal.
+So, follow along and learn about the list of the best surfing beaches in Portugal.
 I have grouped the best beaches for surfing into areas to make it easy for you.

 And I have also created an interactive map so that you can check all the locations in real-time.